-14.3.2.
+14.3.3.
 The member (or members) named in the complaint, or identified by the WASPA Secretariat on the basis of any identifying information included in the complaint, will be notified by the secretariat that a complaint has been lodged and that the formal complaint procedure is being followed.

 This clause was introduced as 13.3.2 in version 3.2 as "The member named in the complain will be notified by the secretariat that complaint has been lodged and that the formal complaint procedure is being followed."
 It was amended to its current form in version 4.3.
 It was renumbered to 14.3.2 in version 9.0.

-14.3.3.
+It was renumbered to 14.3.3 in version 10.0.

+14.3.4.
 The secretariat will provide the member with a copy of the complaint, and any additional information relevant to the complaint.

 This clause was introduced as 13.3.3 in version 3.2.
 It was renumbered to 14.3.3 in version 9.0.

-14.3.4.
+It was renumbered to 14.3.4 in version 10.0.

+14.3.5.
 The member will be given five working days to respond to the complaint, and to provide any additional information the member deems relevant to the complaint, including any mitigating factors that the member wishes the adjudicator to consider.

 This clause was introduced as 13.3.4 in version 3.2.
 In version 8.0, the last part of the clause "including any mitigating..." was added to specifically encourage WASPs to provide mitigating factors to be considered when responding to complaints.
 It was renumbered to 14.3.4 in version 9.0.

-14.3.5.
+It was renumbered to 14.3.5 in version 10.0.
+14.3.6.
 If the member fails to respond within this time period, it will be assumed that the member does not wish to respond.
 An extension to this time period may be given to the member at the discretion of the WASPA Secretariat.

 The first sentence of this clause was introduced as 13.3.5 in version 3.2.
 The second sentence was added in version 8.0, to reflect current practice, and to formally address situations where a WASP needs more time to respond.
 It was renumbered to 14.3.5 in version 9.0.

-14.3.6.
+It was renumbered to 14.3.6 in version 10.0.

+14.3.7.
 Notwithstanding any response from the member, the secretariat will assign the complaint to an adjudicator, and provide the adjudicator with all material relevant to the complaint.

+'''

 This clause was introduced as 13.3.6 in version 3.2.

 It was renumbered to 14.3.6 in version 9.0.

-14.3.7.
+It was renumbered to 14.3.7 in version 10.0.

+'''

+14.3.8.
 The adjudicator must carefully review: